fyrkov/refcards/AWS/ASG.md

 LT is newer.
 Can have multiple versions.\
 Have parameters subsets for re-use and inheritance.\
 Provision both on-demand and Spot instances.

+#### Multi-AZ
+ASG can work across multiple AZs in an AWS Region.\
+ASG can't contain EC2 instances from multiple regions.